The Empty Room Inside Loneliness

 Keep the chair ready.

 That last image matters to me.
 A chair.
 Not a throne.
-Not a therapist’s couch.
 Not a holy seat under a banyan tree.
-Just a chair in an ordinary room, in an ordinary flat, in an ordinary part of Kolkata where the walls sweat in summer and the fan sounds like an old helicopter reconsidering its career.
+Just a chair in an ordinary room, in an ordinary flat, in an ordinary part of Calcutta where the walls sweat in summer and the fan sounds like old machinery reconsidering its career.

 Keep one chair ready for the missing self.

 Not because he will return dramatically.
 He may not.
 Not all at once.
 No background music.
 No airport reunion.
 He may come back in pieces.
 A sentence today.
 A joke next week.
 A clean shirt.
-A repaired sleep cycle.
 A morning when the chest feels two inches less heavy.
-A small interest in something useless and therefore holy.
+A small interest in something useless and therefore precious.

-The smell of frying onions from a neighbor’s kitchen.
+The smell of frying onions from a nearby kitchen.

 A paragraph that sounds like you.

-And then one day, perhaps, you enter the central room again and notice it is not entirely empty.
-There is a little dust, yes.
+One day, perhaps, you enter the central room again and notice it is not entirely empty.
+There is dust, yes.
 There is damage.
 There are unpaid bills on the table.
-But there is also a chair pulled slightly away from the wall, as if someone had been sitting there recently and had just stepped out for tea.
+But there is also a chair pulled slightly away from the wall, as if someone had been sitting there recently and had stepped out for tea.

 That may be enough.